pmadrigal95/Flutter-Cinemapedia/README.md

 The app should now be running locally on your machine.

 ## Contact
-If you have any questions or suggestions, please feel free to contact us at pablomadrigal.1995@gmail.com.
+If you have any questions or suggestions, please feel free to contact me at pablomadrigal.1995@gmail.com.

 Happy movie watching!